-Thanks to two generous donors, the first $3,000 in gifts will be matched dollar-for-dollar.
+Thanks to a generous donor, the first $3,000 in gifts will be matched dollar-for-dollar.
 And if your employer has a matching program, your donation could be tripled!

 Our Partners

-The Seattle Seafarers Center has had a presence at the Port of Seattle since 1971.
-Today’s center is an ecumenical partnership between the Episcopal Diocese of Olympia, the Archdiocese of Seattle, and the Northwest Synod of the Evangelical Lutheran Church in America.
+The Seattle Seafarers Center is an ecumenical partnership between the Episcopal Diocese of Olympia, the Catholic Archdiocese of Seattle, and the Northwest Synod of the Evangelical Lutheran Church in America.

 We are grateful to all our dedicated partners, sponsors, donors, and volunteers for making this vital mission possible.
 Thank you all!